-Strategies / Tasks Success Criteria Methods of Evaluation Reporting Cui Career Education rriculum in Form Teacher sons To prepare career education lesson plans in Form Teacher Lessons for all Forms To review and revise • Form Teachers are able to complete 80% of the lessons.
+Strategies / Tasks Success Criteria Methods of Evaluation Reporting Cu Career Education arriculum in Form Teacher ssons To prepare career education lesson plans in Form Teacher Lessons for all Forms To review and revise lesson plans from • Form Teachers are able to complete 80% of the lessons.
 Students understand their academic interests, abilities and learning style.
-Students understand • Questionnaires Feedback from teachers and students Students' subsequent performance and attitude • Form Teachers were able to cover all the topics.
-Students were engaged in the lessons.
-Amount spent: \$11,029 lesson plans from feedbacks of students and Form Teachers • more about their own personality and that of other people.
+Students understand more about their own • Questionnaires Feedback from teachers and students Students' subsequent performance and attitude • Form Teachers were able to cover all the topics.
+Students were engaged in the lessons. feedbacks of students and Form Teachers • personality and that of other people.
 Students feel interested in class activities.
 Students understand the meaning of work, the skills required and working conditions of different jobs.
 Students are motivated to set goals, study plans and are proactive in search for information.
-Career and Life Planning k for Junior Forms To introduce the importance of career and life planning To help students understand their skills and abilities, strengths and weaknesses • Students are aware of their tasks in the stage as a junior form student in terms of their future career plan.
-Students are motivated to set goals and study plans for their secondary school life. • Questionnaires Feedback from teachers and students Students' subsequent performance and attitude • CLP Engineer in School Programme was held instead.
-A career talk about engineering was given to Form 2.
-Board Display with quiz game was provided by CLP.
-Students were engaged in the talk and many joined the quiz game.
-Career and Life Planning k for Senior Forms To equip students the skills to do their career and life planning • Students learn the skills to do their career and life planning.
-Students are able to formulate personal plan to workable for achieving his career aspiration. • Questionnaires Feedback from teachers and students Students' subsequent performance and attitude • A group of 6 Form 4-6 students joined the Career Talk: Prospect of the Surveying Profession, organized by the Hong Kong Institute of Surveyors and the Education Bureau.
-Personal Statement Writing
+Career and Life Planning lk for Junior Forms To introduce the importance of career and life planning To help students understand their skills and abilities, strengths and weaknesses • Students are aware of their tasks in the stage as a junior form student in terms of their future career plan.
+Students are motivated to set goals and study plans for their secondary school life. • Questionnaires Feedback from teachers and students Students' subsequent performance and attitude • Hong Kong Institution of Engineers held a talk "Engineering a Sustainable Hong Kong" for Form 3.
+Students were engaged in the talk.
+Career and Life Planning lk for Senior Forms To equip students the skills to do their career and life planning Students learn the skills to do their career and life planning.
+Students are able to formulate personal plan to workable for achieving his career aspiration. • Questionnaires Feedback from teachers and students Students' subsequent performance and attitude • A career talk of radiography was given by the Student Outreach Team, Student Ambassador of Radiography, Hong Kong Polytechnic University.
+A career and admission talk of medicine programme was given by CUHK Faculty of Medicine.